Body

 • Consult a colorist or hairdresser on what colors would look best on you.

-• When coloring your hair at home look for hair dyeing kits with the fewest number of chemicals.
+• When coloring at home look for hair dyeing kits with the fewest number of chemicals.

-• Always do a patch test before coloring your hair to check for any allergic contents.
+• Always do a patch test before coloring to check for any allergic contents.

 • Always wrap a towel around your neck to protect your skin and clothes from staining.